core-plot/core-plot/framework/SDKBuild/README.txt

 5. Add the QuartzCore framework to the project.

-6. Add a CPGraph to your application.
+6. Add a CPTGraph to your application.